anzvanie/wijmo-angular6-with-webpack/README.md

-# Wijmo demo using Angular v5 or v6 with Webpack bunlde loader
+# Wijmo demo using Angular v5 or v6 with Webpack bundle loader

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.